Is Selling on Etsy Worth It: Key Points to Consider

 If your Etsy store is already connected to Printify and you choose an eCommerce platform or marketplace that has an automated integration with us, this will further simplify the whole process of moving your store.

-If your stores are not connected with Printify, you’ll need to download your Etsy CSV file, which has your product titles, descriptions, variants and prices.
+If your stores are not connected with Printify, you’ll need to download your Etsy CSV file, which lists product titles, descriptions, variants and prices.
 You can download it through your Shop Manager.

-Importing already-existing products to your Shopify store from your Etsy is simplified with the Easy Import Etsy Migration app from the Shopify App Store.
+Importing already-existing products to a Shopify store from your Etsy is simplified with the Easy Import Etsy Migration app from the Shopify App Store.

 Choose What Works Best for You